RasaHQ/rasa-x-demo/README.md

 5. Create a PR.
 6. Wait until it's merged into master, then tag and push a new release with
     ```
-    git tag 0.26.0 -m 'new minor release for compatibility with Rasa X 0.26'
+    git tag 0.26.0 -m 'new minor release for compatibility with Rasa Enterprise 0.26'
     git push origin 0.26.0
     ```
 7. Update the `rasa-x-demo` version in the `rasa-x` repo (`rasa-x/.env`).